bongiovimatthew-microsoft/pscredentialWithCert/README.md

 a `CERT_CREDENTIAL_INFO` data blob on a `PSCredential` object.
 This logic is the same logic used by the `Get-Credential` PowerShell cmdlet.

+For a detailed walkthrough, see [this blog post](https://blogs.technet.microsoft.com/heyscriptingguy/2017/12/15/powershell-support-for-certificate-credentials/)

 ## Additional Resources

 1. [LogonUser API](https://msdn.microsoft.com/en-us/library/windows/desktop/aa378184(v=vs.85).aspx)